 One batch of the recipe should make 50 - 60 cookies if you slice them in about 5mm | 0.2" intervals.
 (The length of the logs is 15cm | 5.9", and the diameter is 4cm | 1.6".)

-To learn how to make the cookies visually and have a deeper understanding of all, watch the video!
+To learn how to make the cookies visually and have a deeper understanding of each step, watch the video!

 Don't forget to subscribe if you liked it 😉